Best Lease Deals

 Unless you are getting an automaker-subsidized lease deal, you will want to negotiate the price of the vehicle (its capitalized cost), the money factor, the mileage cap, and the length of the contract.
-If you're OK with the restrictive terms of a special lease deal, the potential savings can be huge compared to a typical lease.
+It’s a common myth that you have to pay the full suggested retail price, or sticker price, when you lease a car.
+If you're OK with the restrictive terms of a special lease deal, the potential savings can be huge compared with a typical lease.

 When you lease a car, you pay for the amount of depreciation that is expected to occur during the lease term.
-When the lease is up, you return the vehicle to the dealer you originated the contract with.
-In some cases, you can return the vehicle to another franchised new-car dealer that carries the same brand of vehicle.
-The car will be checked out by the dealer, and fees will be assessed for excess wear or mileage.
+When the lease is up, you return the vehicle to the dealer where you originated the contract.
+In some cases, you can return the car to another franchised new-car dealer that carries the same brand of vehicle.
+The vehicle will be checked out by the dealer, and fees will be assessed for excess wear or mileage.
 If you paid a security deposit at the beginning of the lease, those costs will be deducted from it.

-To find the amount of depreciation you'll be paying for, you subtract the expected value of the vehicle at the end of the lease (called its "residual value") from the price of the car, or its capitalized cost.
+To find the amount of depreciation you'll be paying for, you subtract the expected value of the vehicle at the end of the lease, its residual value, from the price of the car, or its capitalized cost.
 The residual value is an outside expert’s opinion of what the vehicle will be worth a few years down the road.
 It is typically not negotiable.
-The depreciation, plus interest and fees, is divided between an initial payment due when you sign the lease and a series of equal monthly payments.
+The depreciation, plus interest and fees, is divided between an initial payment due when you sign the auto lease and a series of equal monthly payments.

 Another significant cost in both car buying and leasing is sales tax.
 Depending on where you live, leasing customers can save big when it comes to sales tax.
-Though you’ll want to talk to a tax professional who knows your specific financial situation to find out the rules in your area, in many places, leasing customers only have to pay tax on the amount due at signing and their monthly payments.
-When you purchase a car, you have to pay tax on the whole cost of the car, minus any trade-in value in most states.
+You'll want to talk to a tax professional who knows your specific financial situation to find out the rules in your area.
+In many places, leasing customers only have to pay tax on the amount due at signing and their monthly payments.
+When you purchase a car, you have to pay tax on the entire cost of the vehicle, minus any trade-in value in most states.

 What Else Do You Need to Know About Leasing?